mckib2/pygrappa/README.rst

 usage.
 Docstrings are also a great resource -- check them out for all possible arguments and usage info.

-`pygrappa.grappa()` is called with undersampled k-space data and calibration data (usually a fully sampled portion of the center of k-space).
+`pygrappa.grappa()` implements a GRAPPA ([1]_) for arbitrarily sampled Cartesian datasets.
+It is called with undersampled k-space data and calibration data (usually a fully sampled portion of the center of k-space).
 The unsampled points in k-space should be exactly 0:

 .. code-block:: python